Edirom/Edirom-Online/README.md

 run --rm -it -v /ABSOLUTE/PATH/TO/YOUR/LOCAL/EDIROM-ONLINE/CLONE:/app --name ediBuild ghcr.io/bwbohl/sencha-cmd:latest
 ```

+### Testing locally

+It is essential to Test your modifications before committing or issuing a pull request.
+A recommended way is running a local eXist-db v5.3 container nad deploying your local build of Edirom Online together with some test-data, e.g. the [Edirom Edition Example](https://github.com/Edirom/EditionExample).

 ## Other deployment methods

 Please see our documentation in the [wiki](https://github.com/Edirom/Edirom-Online/wiki).